sunpy/sunraster/docs/installation.rst

 .. code-block:: console

-		source activate sunraster-dev
+		conda activate sunraster-dev

 Clone sunraster Repository
 """"""""""""""""""""""""""

-The second step is to clone the `sunraster repository`_ from `GitHub`_ into a directory called ``sunraster-git``.
+The second step is to clone the `sunraster repository`_ from `GitHub`_ into a directory.
+Let's call it ``sunraster-git``.
 From the directory in which you want ``sunraster-git`` to reside, type:

 .. code-block:: console